waelaljamal/Personal-Website/README.md

 - A wrapper around SQL execution for profiling of database queries
 - A context manager/decorator for profiling blocks of code and functions either manually or dynamically.
 - A user interface for inspection and visualisation of the above.

+### Tailwind & Unpoly with Webpack:

+> **_NOTE:_** Use Tailwind and unpoly with Webpack Cli makes files small and compressed by dispensing with other codes in these libraries that we do not need in our project.

+I used **Tailwind** because it's best framework to design anything you want. it give you freedom to customize every pixel in the web screen like Flutter.

+I want to make my blog fast, light and portable, so I used the **Unpoly** Js Library.
+**Unpoly** enables fast and flexible frontends while keeping rendering logic on the server.
+It has no dependencies and plays nice with existing code.

 ## License: